How to Fix a Microphone That Is Not Working

 Bluetooth headsets cause a lot of confusion because they often switch into a lower-bandwidth voice mode when the microphone activates.
 That can make the mic seem broken or terribly low quality even when it is technically functioning.
 If you can compare with a wired headset, USB microphone, or direct audio interface, do it.
 The comparison tells you quickly whether the real issue is the mic itself or the transport mode you are forcing it to use.

-Step 6: Escalate to app conflicts or hardware only after the basics are proven
+When to replace: escalate only after the basics are proven

 If the browser still fails after permission, input selection, gain, and connection-mode checks, then it is time to look at OS privacy settings, exclusive app access, audio interface routing, or actual hardware failure.
 The key is order.
 Permission first, selection second, signal third, playback fourth.
 That sequence solves the most common browser microphone problems fast and keeps you from replacing hardware or reinstalling apps when the real issue was a single stored permission or wrong default device.